pitronicteam/AF-XLiteEx/README.md

 ## Note
 The files is for personal use only,  please contact us for commercial license.

-For business negotiation, please contact us：
+For business cooperation, please contact us：

 QQ:1040730319 or email to 1040730319@qq.com